Deadline

 2. Curriculum Vitae

-4. Two letters of reference: One from the dissertation director and one from a second member of the dissertation committee.
+5. Two letters of reference: One from the dissertation director and one from a second member of the dissertation committee.
+These can be sent to the committee via iwcaofficer@gmail.com.

 Expectations of Awardees

-2. Forward to IWCA, in care of the Grants Committee Chair, copies of resulting publications or presentations
+2. Forward copies of resulting publications or presentations to iwcaofficer@gmail.com.

-5. Strongly consider submitting a manuscript based on the supported research to one of the IWCA affiliated publications: The Writing Center Journal, or to The Peer Review.
-Be willing to work with the editor(s) and reviewer(s) to revise the manuscript for possible publication
+5. Strongly consider submitting a manuscript based on the supported research to an IWCA publication: The Writing Center Journal or The Peer Review.
+Be willing to work with the editor(s) and reviewer(s) to revise the manuscript for possible publication.

 Recipients